 Since I was asked to write for my Pearl City High School's 50th Anniversary Book (1971-2021) by my former teacher, Mrs. Arlene Aranita who I reconnected at a funeral for a close family friend, Mr. Eric Kanemoto who was my soccer coach, Cub Scout Master, and Pearl City Highlands Intermediate School teacher, and my dad's really close friend, I thought I could hit two goals in one strike by writing about it in this blog.
 For those of you unfamiliar with Hawaii, Pearl City High School is located in Pearl City on the island of Oahu, State of Hawaii.
 The draft of my article is as follows:

-The fundamentals and life skills taught by our teachers in our public grade schools are extremely valuable.
+The education and life skills taught by our teachers in our public grade schools are extremely valuable.
 High School is the last phase for us before we enter the "real world."
 In the Fall of 1989, at thirteen years old, I entered Pearl City High School, home of the mighty Chargers.
 I was excited to be a part of an institution that has helped to develop productive citizens in the professional sectors, trades, and non-profit arena.
-Our school has also produced politicians, entrepreneurs, Hollywood stars, musicians, and influencers in other creative fields.
+Our school has also produced politicians, entrepreneurs, movie stars, musicians, and influencers in other creative fields.

 Some of my teachers in high school were extremely influential in my life.
-During my first semester in my Freshman year, my social studies teacher, Mr. Wagner had us read portions of U.S. Senator and World War II veteran Daniel K. Inouye's biography, which sparked my interest in equal rights and politics.
+During the first semester of my Freshman year, my social studies teacher, Mr. Wagner had us read portions of U.S. Senator and World War II veteran Daniel K. Inouye's biography, which sparked my interest in equal rights and politics.
 All of my English teachers such as Mrs. Aranita, Mrs. Chun, and Mrs. Abe were strict in a good way and very inspiring.
 They truly wanted the best in us.
-English teacher, Mrs. Abe recommended that I audition for the Honolulu Theatre for Youth, which I did and was chosen to perform in plays with my fellow cast members before Intermediate public schools around Oahu, Hawaii.
+English teacher, Mrs. Abe recommended that I audition for the Honolulu Theatre for Youth, which I did and was chosen to perform in plays with my fellow cast members before Intermediate schools around Oahu, Hawaii.
 I ended up acting in theatre at the University of Hawaii at Manoa and a few local television commercials and programs.

 With Warmest Aloha,